History of Nintendo: Super Mario Bros. and its sequels

-Mark Langshaw writes for Digital Spy that "gamers back in 1985 had never seen a platformer done so well" as Super Mario Bros.
-It became one of the most successful video games ever released, ultimately selling 40 million copies.
-Nintendo has ported it to other consoles "at virtually every opportunity", starting with a version titled Super Mario Bros.
-Special (1986) for the NEC PC-8801 and Sharp X1 home computers.
-Because the Famicom version was so successful, Nintendo continued making cartridge-based games for the console, even after the release of the Famicom Disk System.
+Digital Spy's Mark Langshaw writes that "gamers back in 1985 had never seen a platformer done so well" as Super Mario Bros.
+It became one of the most successful games ever released, selling 40 million copies.
+Nintendo has ported it to other consoles, "at virtually every opportunity".
 In 1986, Nintendo of America started releasing the NES version as a bundle with the system.
-Many writers claim that because Super Mario Bros. is responsible for the NES' success in North America, it is thus responsible for saving the North American video game industry, after the 1983 crash had made it seem bound to fail permanently.
+Many writers claim that because Super Mario Bros. is responsible for the NES' success in North America, it is thus responsible for saving the North American gaming industry, after the 1983 crash made it seem bound to fail permanently.

 A sequel, Super Mario Bros.
-2, released for the Famicom in 1986.
-It never released for the NES, as Nintendo predicted Western gamers would find it "too difficult, too weird, or maybe too Japanese" compared to the first game.
-In 1988, the West received their own "Super Mario Bros.
-2": a NES port of an unrelated Famicom game, Yume Kojo: Doki Doki Panic, with its sprites redrawn to feature Mario characters and imagery; this version was a success, selling 10 million copies—prompting its own port back in Japan as Super Mario Bros.
+2 (1986), released for the Famicom, but not the NES, as Nintendo predicted Western gamers would find it "too difficult, too weird, or maybe too Japanese" compared to the first game.
+The "Super Mario Bros.
+2" the West received in 1988 was a Mario-themed version of an unrelated Famicom game, Yume Kōjō: Doki Doki Panic (1987).
+This version was a success, prompting its own port back to the Famicom as Super Mario Bros.
 USA.
 Super Mario Bros.
-3 (1988) released for both the Famicom and NES; it has since been labeled one of the best video games of all time, as it introduced many game mechanics to the Mario series, or games as a whole.
-It sold more than 18 million copies.
+3 (1988) released for both systems.
+It introduced many mechanics to the Mario series, and games as a whole, and has been labeled by many outlets as one of the best games of all time.
+Footage of its gameplay was first shown to American audiences as product placement in the 1989 gaming-themed film The Wizard.